interlock-network/interlock-docs/whitepaper.md

 that they are supposed to be confident, authoritative, and seductive.
 Why, we hear you ask?
-Because stringing together words that create an impression of authoritative and seductive confidence is what often convinces people buy whatever it is you are selling.
+Because stringing together words that create an impression of authoritative and seductive confidence is what often convinces people to buy whatever it is you are selling.
 Everybody wants to invest in the impossible-to-miss certain-to-win solution to some problem that the market has.
 We have gone through a lot of whitepapers written with the confidence and certainty of a devout missionary seeking